laki88/techwithlaki/_posts/2023-01-26-leetcode-problem1-with-solutions.md

 * Time Complexity : O(n * log(n))

 2. using Hashmap
-    1. iterate the array and keep the (target - value) as the key  and index as the value in hashmap.
+    1. Iterate the array and keep the (target - value) as the key  and index as the value in hashmap, if the hashmap doesn't have a value for current index
-    2. if the hashmap has a value for current index, that means the index at the current value and index from hashmap is the solution.
+    2. If the hashmap has a value for current index, that means the index at the current value and index from hashmap is the solution.

 ``` java
    public int[] twoSum(int[] nums, int target) {